 Ann serves as our administrative assistant at A Cat Clinic.
 If you call our clinic and hear a lovely British accent, you’re speaking with Ann!
 She grew up with cats and loves seeing all the cats come though the clinic.
 Many of our boarders spend time keeping her company while she works.
-She has two wonderful children and two dogs at home.
+She has a husband, two wonderful children and two dogs at home.

 Vicki is our Registered Veterinary Technician, having obtained her AAS in Veterinary Technology from Broadview University in Utah in 2013 and receiving her RVT registration in Maryland in 2014.
 She also was a professional pet groomer for 6 years.
 She moved to Maryland after graduating from Broadview, and we are so fortunate to have her with us at A Cat Clinic!
 Vicki has three cats at home (Juno, Canary and Rufio), and she loves working with our clients’ cats and getting to know their unique personalities.
 Her favorite quote is, “Dogs come when they’re called, cats take a message and get back to you later!”